moclam1905/CocktailRecipes/memory_bank/activeContext.md

   - https://www.thecocktaildb.com/api/json/v1/1/random.php - Get random cocktail
 - Home screen implementation is complete with pull-to-refresh functionality ✅
 - Detail screen implementation is complete ✅
-- Search functionality should allow for searching cocktails by name and filtering by ingredient
+- Search functionality with history and filtering by ingredient is complete ✅
-- Favorites feature needs integration with Room database for local storage
+- Favorites feature with Room database integration is complete ✅
+- Need to improve error handling and offline capabilities in the UI
+- Need to implement comprehensive testing for the application